 To drive to Monte Vista NWR from Great Sand Dunes, take Lane 6N west, go one mile south through Mosca, then take Lane 5N to Highway 285 south to the refuge.
 Cranes are often seen in fields along this route.
 Please respect private property; only view from the roadside.

 San Luis Lakes State Wildlife Area is located 15 miles west of the Great Sand Dunes Visitor Center on County Lane 6.
 The large recreational lake, open year round, is a potential location to view cranes flying to nearby wetlands at dawn and dusk.
 Some cranes may land on the north shore of the large lake, but most prefer the wildlife area's wetlands to the north.
 The wetland area is closed February 15 - July 15 for nesting season, so plan to view cranes there only during the fall migration.
 During the open season, park at the north end of the large lake and walk into the wetland area.
+In drought years, these wetlands may be dry in the fall.
+Cranes then seek out wetlands and fields near larger water sources such as the Rio Grande.
+The Rio Grande State Wildlife Area protects some of these wetlands near the river:

 Great Sand Dunes National Park